budi2025/BuDi/README.md

 ## Backbone
 We use SASRec and BSARec as our backbone model.
 1. **SASRec**: The implementation is adapted from the repository [pmixer/SASRec.pytorch](https://github.com/pmixer/SASRec.pytorch).
 It is defined in `models.py`.
-For a transformer layer, we use the implementation of [rodosingh](https://github.com/pytorch/pytorch/issues/41508#issuecomment-1723119580).
+For a transformer layer, we use the implementation of [rodosingh](https://github.com/pytorch/pytorch/issues/41508#issuecomment-1723119580).
 3. **BSARec**: It is available at [yehjin-shin/BSARec](https://github.com/yehjin-shin/BSARec).